jamesgrecian/mapr/README.md

 Example 1
 ---------

-Here's a quick example of how to generate a plot using the 'mapr' function
+Here's a quick example of how to generate a plot using the mapr function

 ``` r
 #load libraries